 By comparing the data sets, the researchers hope to gain quantitative evidence that workplaces designed to provoke frequent movement have significant and positive impact on people's physical, cognitive and emotional wellbeing.
-The project offers a unique opportunity to study the impact of changes to the whole environment where employees work, not just an individual workstation, notes Matthew Buman, assistant professor in ASU's School of Nutrition and Health Promotion and the "Our leadership decided they really wanted to take a project's principal investigator who's done most of his research in the area of sedentary behavior versity setting," says Buman.
-"As health researchers, in the workplace.
+The project offers a unique opportunity to study the impact of changes to the whole environment where emplovees work, not just an individual workstation. notes Matthew Buman, assistant professor in ASU's project's principal investigator who's done most of his research in the area of sedentary behavior